herttaleinonen/DFSM/experimental_setup/README.md

 Run main.py through PsychoPy Coder.

 Number of trials and object speed for the search task can be altered by modifying the file `config.py`.

-For visibility task, modify the file `visibility_dynamic.py`.
+To change the object speed in the visibility task, modify the file `visibility_dynamic.py`.